sarahhyy/pxt-28BYJ-48-stepper/README.md

 ## TODO

-- [ ] Add a reference for your blocks here
+- [y] Add a reference for your blocks here
 - [ ] Add "icon.png" image (300x200) in the root folder
 - [ ] Add "- beta" to the GitHub project description if you are still iterating it.
 - [ ] Turn on your automated build on https://travis-ci.org